MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 ![ecr_example](assets/ECR_example.png)

-Now we can launch a sagemaker notebook and start the docker we just pushed to ECR,
+Now we can launch a sagemaker notebook and start the docker we just pushed to ECR, we can either use the notebook on the AWS page or the local one.

 ### Passing data to the container [#TODO da spostare piu' in basso]